cooltea713705/logmeinbasicdeck/README.md

 * 03-test-script-game-deck.sh
 * 04-test-script-shuffle.sh

-To execute a script do `./%script-name%` from a command line.
+To execute a script execute `./%script-name%` from a command line from the root of the project folder.

 Improvements
 ------------